0xaust1n/0xaust1n.github.io/source/_posts/how-to-hexo.md

 ![commit](../assets/how-to-hexo/1.png)

 ## End
-By understanding above issue, building Hexo blog is ezpz.
+By understanding the above issues, building the Hexo blog is ezpz.
 You can do the most custom that you want.
 Enjoy.
-If you got any questions feel free to email me.
+If you got further questions feel free to email me.